OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```
 The hooked function outputted our decrypted string.
 Without having to dive too deep into the application code and its decryption routines, we were able to extract the secret string successfully.

+We've now covered the basics of static/dynamic analysis on Android.
+Of course, the only way to *really* learn it is hands-on experience: Start by building your own projects in Android Studio and observing how your code gets translated to bytecode and native code, and have a shot at our cracking challenges.

+In the remaining sections, we'll introduce a few advanced subjects including kernel modules and dynamic execution.

 ### Binary Analysis Frameworks